News

 Dr. Noah is currently a postdoctoral fellow at UC Berkeley.

-Travis Powell to join lab as doctoral student in 2020
+Travis Powell joins lab as doctoral student in 2020

-Travis Powell, who is currently a Junior Specialist in the Center for Mind and Brain, will join the Psychology Doctoral Program in fall 2020.
-Travis received his B.S. in Psychology, and B.A. in Linguistics, will join the Mangun Lab as a studen investigating mechanisms of attention.
+Travis Powell, who was a Junior Specialist in the Center for Mind and Brain, joined the Psychology Doctoral Program in fall 2020.
+Travis received his B.S. in Psychology, and B.A. in Linguistics from the University of California, Davis, and will join the Mangun Lab as a student investigating mechanisms of temporal attention.
+Welcome Travis!

 Sean Noah Awarded NEI Traineeship